bobbercheng/blog/docs/_posts/2024-04-07-Bobber-Resume.markdown

 ## CAREER PROFILE

-I am a self-motivated and data-driven tech leader.
+I am an inclusive AI engineer leader.

 Things I've been doing lately:
 - GenAI platform of code self-improvement for all engineers.